Benefits of a commercial React Native video player vs DIY with open source

 One of the main benefits of a React Native video player is its ability to be distributed across multiple platforms.
 Both react-native-video and THEOplayer offer support for Android and iOS platforms, including tvOS, AndroidTV and FireTV.
 Both approaches also support the Universal Windows Platform (UWP)* for Windows apps, including XBOX.
 However, only THEOplayer supports web-based platforms, such as Samsung Tizen and LG WebOS smart TVs.

 * Note that THEOplayer and react-native-video take a different approach.
-React-native-video can deliver native Windows support for UWP apps, whereas THEOplayer includes a WebView that loads the Web variant of the THEOplayer React Native SDK.
+React-native-video can deliver native Windows support for UWP apps, whereas THEOplayer includes a WebView that loads the Web variant of the THEOplayer React Native video SDK.

 The features that you need depend on your specific use case, but it's important to ensure that they are available through the React Native bridges.
 If they are not, you'll need to build the bridges yourself, which requires extra effort and in-house knowledge.